The Bankrate promise

-Private banks and wealth management firms usually give these clients a main representative and may even use a team approach to give their clients a number of experts on different financial subjects.
+Private banks and wealth management firms, which cater to wealthy individuals, typically assign clients a main representative.
+They may also use a team approach to provide access to a number of experts on different financial subjects.

-“(Private banking and wealth management) are definitely overlapping to some degree and often can be used interchangeably,” says Michael Foy, senior director of J.D.
-Power wealth management practice.
+“[Private banking and wealth management] are definitely overlapping to some degree and often can be used interchangeably,” says Mike Foy, head of Wealth Management Client Experience Transformation at Citi.
+(Foy was senior director of wealth management practice at J.D.
+Power when he was originally interviewed for this story.)

 Eligibility requirements for private banking

 Private banks and wealth management firms usually require a minimum balance.
-For private banking, this may include just deposits with the bank or it may also include investments, individual retirement arrangements – or individual retirement accounts (IRAs) – or other types of investable assets.
+For private banking, this may include just deposits with the bank or it may also include investments, individual retirement arrangements such as or individual retirement accounts (IRAs) or other types of investable assets.

-The minimum amount required varies — $1 million will most likely be the minimum level for most private banks, Foy says.
-But there are some exceptions; for instance, Chase Private Client requires an average daily balance of only $250,000 or more.
-This balance may include qualifying linked deposits and investments.
+The minimum amount varies — $1 million is most likely the minimum for most private banks, Foy says.
+But there are some exceptions.
+For instance, Chase Private Client requires customers to keep $150,000 worth of deposits and/or investments.
+Deposits can also be made in a Chase Platinum Business Checking account.

-As opposed to private banks, which usually just have a minimum balance requirement – unless investments are involved – wealth management firms are likely to have a fee-model that charges a certain percentage of the assets being managed.
+Private banks typically have a minimum balance requirement — unless investments are involved, but wealth management firms are likely to have a fee-model that charges a certain percentage of the assets being managed.

 J.D.
-Power classifies people with $1 million or more in investable assets as being in the high net worth category, and $100,000-under $1 million as being in the mass affluent category.
+Power, for example, classifies consumers with $1 million or more in investable assets as being in the high-net-worth category, and from $100,000 up to $1 million as being in the mass affluent category.

-Ultrahigh net worth is generally the classification for those who have more than $10 million in investable assets.
+Ultra-high-net-worth is generally those who have more than $10 million in investable assets.

 You may qualify, even if you don’t meet the requirements

-It’s possible for there to be exceptions to the minimum requirements, if it makes sense in the financial institution’s eyes.
+There might be exceptions to the minimum requirements, if it makes sense in the eyes of the financial institution.

 It’s also possible for young professionals who don’t meet the requirements yet, but based on their education and career path are on the right path to meeting the minimum, to receive an exception.
-These are the emerging affluent, Foy says.
+These are called “the emerging affluent,” Foy says.

-“Those kinds of things I think are pretty common as far as exceptions to standard guidelines for levels of wealth that qualify for private banking,” Foy says.
+“Those kinds of things I think are pretty common as far as exceptions to standard guidelines for levels of wealth that qualify for private banking,” Foy notes.

 Here are some of the benefits you can expect with private banking.